patricknavarre/NewOregonTrail-proposal/README.md

 * money
 * gas (if they have a car)

+The characters properties when then be changed based on the decisions they make.
+I would use skills we learned doing the datasaur assignment.

 My stretch goals would be to add animations so the user would get feedback to what is happening.